 The last post covered the accounts I set up for my farm's Profit First cash management system and how income from all sources flows into the income account.

-The book Profit First covers how to create an "instant assessment" to get you started on figuring out your cash category allocations (you can get the free chapters here).
+The book Profit First covers how to create an "instant assessment" to get you started on figuring out your cash category allocations.

 You use your current numbers to assess where you are at and then make a plan to work towards your targeted goals in "baby steps" - small increments at the time.

-The information below is a simplified version of the detailed calculations that a Profit First Professional, like myself, will do to create a plan, but it is a good starting point if you want to DIY or get started right away.
+The information below is a simplified version of the detailed calculations that a Profit First Professional will do to create a plan, but it is a good starting point if you want to DIY or get started right away.

 Analyzing data from the past 12 months (Income Statement, Balance Sheet and Cash Flow Statement) are best but you can use last year's tax return and your checkbook if you have to.